Askannz/optimus-manager/README.md

 This Linux program provides a solution for GPU switching on Optimus laptops (a.k.a laptops with dual Nvidia/Intel GPUs).

+Obviously this is unofficial, I am not affiliated with Nvidia in any way.

 Only Xorg is supported (no Wayland), and only Archlinux (plus derivatives like Manjaro) is supported for now.